ZhaoLizz/zhaolizz.github.io/_pages/about.md

 Recent News
 ======
+[12/2024] Our paper "GaussianHand: Real-time 3D Gaussian Rendering for Hand Avatar Animation" accepted to IEEE TVCG!

 [11/2024] I serve as a reviewer in IEEE TNNLS.

 [10/2024] I serve as a reviewer in IEEE Virtual Reality.